 Click the image fill swatch.
 Then, next to the fill image sample, click Import.
 You can use any one of the bitmapped image file types that Microsoft Expression Design can read (such as .jpg, .tif, and .bmp).

 From the Swatches gallery, select an existing swatch.
 To import new swatches, click the Swatch Options icon, and then click Import Swatch Library.

 To change the image, click the Import button to the right of the image fill sample.
 Alternatively, if you have saved an image fill as a custom swatch, you can select it from the Swatches gallery.

 If the image is smaller than the shape, Expression Design tiles the image (repeats it vertically and horizontally) so that it fills the path.

 When you import an image fill from disk, Expression Design links to that file (it does not embed the image fill into your document).
 If you move that image file or move the Expression Design document to another computer that does not have the same image on disk, the fill will not function.

-Whether or not an image fill is transformed (rotated, scaled, skewed, and so on), when you transform the shape or path, depends on your Options settings.
+Whether or not an image fill is transformed (rotated, scaled, skewed, and so on) at the same time that you transform the shape or path depends on your Options settings.